Login

 Bank and University, together to chart paths of growth for young people

-Prof. Pierre Brunet is the second Intesasanpaolo Visiting Professor Chair in Global Governance, following Prof. Paolo Vineis.
+Prof. Teresa da Silva Lopes is the third Intesasanpaolo Visiting Professor Chair in Global Governance, following Prof. Pierre Brunet and Prof. Paolo Vineis.

 The chair - born from the collaboration with the University of Rome Tor Vergata - is established within the Bachelor of Arts in Global Governance degree course in English.